-Open Design+ is a summer research experience offered during Summer Term II.
-Working in teams, students will go through the design thinking process, in which they will use qualitative research methods to solve a real-world problem for an assigned client.
+Open Design+ is a summer research experience that welcomes students interested in the design thinking process, in which they will use qualitative research methods to solve a real-world problem.

-Inspired by open source software and development communities, open design is a variation of design thinking that emphasizes the ethical implications of how and what we design.
+Inspired by open source software and development communities, open design is a variation of design thinking that emphasizes the ethical implication of how and what we design.
+Working in teams of 3-4 undergraduate students and a graduate student, participants will learn skills, such as:

 - Empathizing with stakeholders and defining problem areas